Staff Code of Conduct

 Part 2: maintaining a good working environment.

-In light of the above staff are expected to support other members of the staff team and decisions of the school meeting and their management.
+In light of the above staff are expected to support other members of the staff team and decisions of the learning community meeting and their management.
 Staff are expected to respect the teacher/pupil relationship status and understand the position of trust that follows.
-They are charged with taking appropriate care of equipment, fixtures and fittings in the school and expected to report any damage.
+They are charged with taking appropriate care of equipment, fixtures and fittings in the learning community and expected to report any damage.

 If a member of staff wishes to offer private tuition to any HBLC student and charge for it privately, they must inform the HBLC directors and the rest of their teaching hub before initiating any classes.
 Permission may be refused if there is a conflict of interest.